kbountro/pSAX/README.md

 J. Lin et al., “Experiencing SAX: A novel symbolic representation of time series”, Data Min.
 Knowl.
 Disc., vol. 15, no. 2, pp. 107–144, 2007, doi: 10.1007/s10618-007-0064-z

 ## License
-**This source code can be used for non-commercial purposes only.
+**This code can be used for non-commercial purposes only.
 Its utilization must acknowledge and cite the following publications:**

 K. Bountrogiannis, G. Tzagkarakis and P. Tsakalides, "Data-driven Kernel-based Probabilistic SAX for Time Series Dimensionality Reduction," 2020 28th European Signal Processing Conference (EUSIPCO), Amsterdam, 2021, pp. 2343-2347, doi: 10.23919/Eusipco47968.2020.9287311.